auth0-lab/auth0-unity/README.md

 ## Device Flow

 Before you start you need to configure your Device flow on your Auth0 tenant.
-I you didn't do this yet check the [Auth0 Device Flow's prerequisites](https://auth0.com/docs/quickstart/native/device/01-login#prerequisites)
+If you didn't do this yet check the [Auth0 Device Flow's prerequisites](https://auth0.com/docs/quickstart/native/device/01-login#prerequisites)

 1. Now, go to `Assets/Auth0/Runtime/AuthManager.cs` and set the following settings: